Bo'ness witches: Trial, confession, and execution

 One analysis considers this case "all the more horrifying for the fact that those who were charged and executed had comparatively little charged against them in the way of malefice."
 However, another interpretation describes the Bo’ness confessions of 1679–80 as "notable for their high demonic content."

 A "Witches Stone" stands near Carriden House in Bo'ness, and serves as commemoration of this and other witch trials that took place in the area.

+In 2023 there was an exhibition of thirteen figures, Witches in Words, not Deeds, created by Carolyn Sutton.
+Thomsone was one of the figures exhibited at Edinburgh's Central Library.